Should you be afraid of processed foods?

 A diet high in ultra-processed foods can contribute to weight

-gain and obesity as these foods tend to be higher in calories, fat, sugar, and
+gain and obesity as these foods tend to be higher in calories, fat, and sugar.
+They are also linked to an increased risk of heart disease and stroke.
+If

-avoiding them like the plague.
-A lot of the foods you eat are processed, so blanket
+As you can see, there is more to processed foods than simply avoiding them like the plague.
+A lot of the foods you eat are processed, so blanket statements don’t work.
+Processed foods can save time, save money, and add extra nutrition to your life.

 I hope this post has given you the facts to make informed